-Demographically the 68 public middle schools contained a relatively diverse population sample of Missouri public school students.
+The demographic composition of the 68 public middle schools contained a relatively diverse population sample of Missouri public school students.
 The average percentage of free and reduced lunch rate (FRL) was nearly 45%, while the percent of minority students in each school averaged nearly 19%.